Video game addiction: Netherlands

 In June 2006, the Smith and Jones clinic in Amsterdam—which has now gone bankrupt—became the first treatment facility in Europe to offer a residential treatment program for compulsive gamers.
 Keith Bakker, founder and former head of the clinic, has stated that 90% of the young people who seek treatment for compulsive computer gaming are not addicted.

 Canada

-At a Computer Addiction Services center in Richmond, British Columbia, excessive gaming accounts for 80% of one youth counselor's caseload.
+At a Computer Addiction Services centre in Richmond, British Columbia, excessive gaming accounts for 80% of one youth counselor's caseload.

 United Kingdom

-In 2018, the National Health Service announced its plans to open a treatment center, run by the Central and North West London NHS foundation trust, that will initially focus on gaming disorder, but is planned to expand to cover other internet-based addictions.
-The specialist treatment center opened in 2019 for treating adolescents and young people aged 13–25 who are addicted to video games.
+In 2018, the National Health Service announced its plans to open a treatment centre, run by the Central and North West London NHS foundation trust, that will initially focus on gaming disorder, but is planned to expand to cover other internet-based addictions.
+The specialist treatment centre opened in 2019 for treating adolescents and young people aged 13–25 who are addicted to video games.

+Singapore

+Singapore has also provided certain management and rehabiliation for gaming addicts.
+In 2008, Ministry of Health established National Addictions Management Service (NAMS), located in Institute of Mental Health.
+Reports about number of cases surged towards the 2020s especially during the COVID-19 pandemic in Singapore, especially on the usage of electronic devices, specifically smartphones.
+The Ministry of Digital Development and Information has since collaborated with several ministries, schools, Infocomm Media Development Authority, and several community initiatives for management.

 Outcomes

 Physical health

 The most frequent physical health-related outcome are alterations in physical functioning such as somatization and sleep disturbances.
 Preliminary evidence suggest that internet gaming disorder and the induced sedentarity may contribute to a lack of physical exercise, even though the relationship is not causal.